omeka/omeka-s-enduser/docs/modules/csvimport.md

 ![a screenshot of the Mapping tab, with the boxes for Columns Title and Creator checked.
 A red arrow points to the Batch edit options button.
 On the right side of the screen, a drawer offers options for changing the settings as described](../modules/modulesfiles/csvimport_batchEditItemSet.png)

-Be sure to click the Apply Changes button at the bottom of the drawer in order to save your changes.
+Be sure to click the "Apply Changes" button at the bottom of the drawer in order to save your changes.

 ### Item Set import basic settings
 These settings apply to the entire CSV which you are importing.
 Note that some of these settings can be overwritten by column options in the Map to Omeka S data tab.

 ![options as described below](../modules/modulesfiles/csvimport_ItemSetBasic.png)

-- **Resource Template**: select a resource template from the drop-down menu to apply to the imported item sets.
+- **Resource template**: Select a resource template from the drop-down menu to apply to the imported item sets.
 You can use the search field at the top of the dropdown to narrow results or find a particular template.
-- **Class**: select a class from the drop-down menu to apply to the imported item sets.
+- **Class**: Select a class from the drop-down menu to apply to the imported item sets.
 You can use the search field at the top of the dropdown to narrow results or find a particular class.
-- **Owner**: set the owner for the item sets by selecting a user from the drop-down menu.
+- **Owner**: Set the owner for the item sets by selecting a user from the drop-down menu.
 You can use the search field at the top of the dropdown to narrow results or find a particular user.
-- **Visibility**: set the visibility of the imported item sets as public or private.
+- **Visibility**: Set the visibility of the imported item sets as public or private.
-- **Open/Closed to additions**: set whether users other than the owner (and site & global admins) will be able to add or edit the item sets.
+- **Open/closed to additions**: Set whether users other than the owner (and site & global admins) will be able to add or edit the item sets.
-- **Multivalue Separator**: enter the multivalue separator character here, if you have used one.
+- **Multivalue separator**: Enter the multivalue separator character here, if you have used one.
       - The columns of data in your CSV should be separated by commas, however within those columns you can add a special character to create multiple inputs, for example a semicolon.
-- **Language**: set the language of the values in the spreadsheet using the appropriate [IETF Language tag](https://en.wikipedia.org/wiki/IETF_language_tag){target=_blank}.
+- **Language**: Set the language of the values in the spreadsheet using the appropriate [IETF Language tag](https://en.wikipedia.org/wiki/IETF_language_tag){target=_blank}.

 ### Item Set import advanced settings